DBM-German/Mods/README.md

 5. Restart Discord Bot Maker if it's currently running
 6. The new mods should now appear in your action and extension lists

-> [!WARNING] Do not download files directly from the repository
+> [!WARNING]
-> They need to be processed through a build pipeline first.
+> Do not download files directly from the repository.
+They need to be processed through a build pipeline first.
 > Always use the [latest release][Latest-Release].

 ## DE | Was sind diese Mods?